 A frappé is different from an iced coffee, milkshake, smoothie, or slushy in that the coffee and water are usually shaken or blended to first create the foamy coffee liquid.

 The variations of frappé these days are endless.
 Additional flavors can be added such as caramel and vanilla.
 A frappé can also be topped with cream, chocolate flakes, powdered coffee, and other toppings (although this is more of a ‘Frappuccino’ style).

-Non dairy versions of the frappé (the original frappe did not have milk) are also available which substitute milk for the other ‘milks’ such as almond, coconut, and soy (these are definitely NOT milk although they are labelled as such).
+Non-dairy versions of the frappé (the original frappe did not have milk) are also available which substitute milk for another ‘milk’ such as almond, coconut, and soy (these are definitely NOT milk although they are labeled as such).

 The word frappé is from the French verb ‘frapper’ which means to ‘hit’.
 This refers to ‘hitting’ the coffee with ice.
 How does a unique coffee drink invented by a Greek have a French name?
 Well, the Greek word for frappé is Φραπέ and this is a ‘descendent’ of the French word frappé.
 The word is also sometimes spelt as frappe without the accented é.